Links on Android Authority may earn us a commission. Learn more.

 That’s it for our list of the best Fitbit smartwatches you can buy, but it’s only a fraction of what’s out there.
 We also want to give an honorable mention to the following products:

-- Fitbit Versa Lite: Fitbit’s cheapest smartwatch strips out a few features for a lower price.
+- Fitbit Versa Lite (Amazon): Fitbit’s cheapest smartwatch strips out more features than the Versa 2 for an even lower price.
 It’s a good entry option into the Fitbit smartwatch ecosystem, but it’s pretty tough to find one on sale nowadays.

-- Fitbit Charge 4: While not necessarily a smartwatch, the Charge 4 may be Fitbit’s best value device overall.
+- Fitbit Charge 4 (Amazon): While not necessarily a smartwatch, the Charge 4 may be Fitbit’s best value wearable overall.
 The slim fitness tracker packs rudimentary smartwatch features, but it’s highly regarded for its solid fitness tracking smarts and excellent value.

-- Fitbit Inspire 2: Arguably the best beginner Fitbit product, the Inspire 2 also lumps in a year-long trial to Fitbit Premium for new users, which is the real reason you should grab one.
+- Fitbit Inspire 2 (Amazon): The Inspire 2 is arguably the best beginner Fitbit wearable for those seeking standard health-tracking features.
+It also lumps in a year-long trial to Fitbit Premium for new users, which is why you should grab one.

-- Fitbit Ace 3: This is the only real choice in the Fitbit range for kids.
+- Fitbit Ace 3 (Amazon): This is the only real choice in the Fitbit range for kids.
 It features several parental security features, a rugged body, and fitness tracking suited for children.